Clean energy in Nottingham

-Nottingham City Council has secured funding to deliver a City Pilot demonstrator as part of the project and will install innovative ‘vehicle to grid’ (V2G) commercial electric vehicle charging at Eastcroft Depot.
+Nottingham City Council has secured funding to deliver a City Pilot demonstrator as part of the project and will install an innovative ‘vehicle to grid’ (V2G) commercial electric vehicle charging at Eastcroft Depot.
+The project is Project Managed by the Energy Projects Service and is a collaboration between Fleet, Transport Strategy and Energy teams.
 The project will seek to install:

 - Up to 40 V2G bi-directional units to enable the vehicles to be used for energy storage and grid balancing

 - A minimum of 88kW of solar photovoltaics at Eastcroft Depot

 - A purpose built ‘Interoperable Energy Management System’ to control energy flows

 The demonstrator aims to maximise the use of locally generated renewable generation to cut the carbon emissions and costs associated with charging electric fleet vehicles, as well as reducing peak demand by using vehicles for short-term storage.